Li+/H+ exchange in solid-state oxide Li-ion conductors: Author Contributions

 \section{Author Contributions}

 Z.L conducted the computational work.
 B.X.L. conducted the experiments.
-The manuscript was written by Z.L., and revised by B.X.L. and G.C.
+S.W. helped analyze experimental data.
+The manuscript was written by Z.L., and revised by B.X.L., S.W. ,and G.C.
 The work was supervised by G.C.